dibyajyoti0750/WanderLust/Rebuild It/step16.md

 ---

-### **Implementing Signup Functionality**

-We are implementing functionalities to allow users to sign up.
-When a user signs up, we will create two routes:

-1. **GET /signup**: This will return a signup form.
-2. **POST /signup**: Once the form is submitted, this request will register the new user in the database.

----

 ### **Step 1: Creating `user.js` in the `routes` directory**

 We need to create a separate route file for user authentication: